lukacsg/openlostcat/README.md

  - str: str (no conversion for strings)
  - int: string representation of int
  - null: the key is optional in the tag bundle

+Printing the categorizer outputs the abstract syntax tree of the parsed category catalog, where the operators on set/filter level are written with lowercase and the operators on category/bool level with uppercase letters.

 ## Further Info and Contribution